 It was 1:59 a.m. on Friday night, May 29th, and the GRTC bus parked at Broad and Belvidere in Richmond, VA was still burning after a full hour.
-The streets from the arts district to Monroe Park were filled with countless protestors, two burning patrol cars, numerous trash cans set ablaze, and voices fighting persistently, but unsuccessfully, for control of the crowd.
-The air smelled of tear gas, burnt rubber, and weed smoke.
-Numerous store fronts throughout the protest area were randomly shattered.
-Rubber-bullet gunshots and gas canisters were firing indiscriminately.
-Littering the street were empty water bottles, blunt wrappers, spray paint canisters, grimy bandanas, snack food wrappers, and discarded face masks.
+Among the arts district and in Monroe Park, a stretch of maybe seven blocks, were two burning patrol cars, five or more trash cans set ablaze, fresh mounds of scraps, beer bottles and ash, and thousands of protesters barreling and clustering through the streets.
+Within the crowd’s core, voices fought persistently, but unsuccessfully, for control of its actions and attention.
+The air smelled like tear gas, burnt rubber, and weed smoke.
+Numerous store fronts throughout were randomly shattered.
+Rubber-bullet gunshots and gas canisters fired off indiscriminately.
+Occupying the sidewalks and street corners were empty water bottles, blunt wrappers, spray paint canisters, grimy bandanas, snack food wrappers, and discarded face masks.
 Also strewn among the detritus were palm-sized rocks and shards of scrap metal, most about the length of a forearm.

 Some in the crowd held 40’s of beer and waltzed down the open road.
 Others were on their phones, making Tik Tok videos and filling their Instagram stories.
 Some even ventured guesses about the number of followers they would gain by night’s end.